amalChandran/asyncLayoutInflator/README.md

   When you load normally, there will be flicker on the loader.
 With async, this flicker is reduced to great extent.
   [Demo video of layoutinflation wint async](https://youtu.be/ZETNOieGZLA)

+# Sample data:
+Inflating 100 layouts took 1004 milli seconds without async inflation and 557 milli seconds with it.

+Do try the poc to feel the difference.

 ## iOS